 A perfect weekend pastime, geocaching is gaining in popularity all over the world.
+It’s a great reason to get outside, and geocaching with kids is a great way to spend time together.

 Whether you’re enticed by the strong community feel, the chance to get out in the great outdoors or simply want something fun to do with the family on a Sunday afternoon, we’ve got all you need to know about one of our favorite activities.